-At this time, the MMO does not believe that management option 1 is sufficient to protect Inner Dowsing, Race Bank and North Ridge SAC due to likely adverse effects to site integrity from fishing with gears that interact with the seabed.
+Option 1 is not sufficient to protect Inner Dowsing, Race Bank and North Ridge SAC due to likely adverse effects to site integrity from fishing with gears that interact with the seabed.
+Option 3 would prohibit fishing gears in large areas of the SAC in which gear feature interactions will not have an adverse effect on the site which would limit fishers disproportionately and may cause fishing displacement.